Pabitra-33/Tic_Tac_Toe/README.md

 # Tic_Tac_Toe

-Developed a Tic-Tac-Toe game application by using Java Programming language with the help of
+Developed a Tic-Tac-Toe game application by using Java Programming language with the help of Java AWT and Swing components, that helps me creating
 - Creating a Tic-Tac-Toe game using Java Swing and AWT involves several components and functionalities.

   Here's an overview of how you can structure and implement this project: